Roy Shuttleworth: Career

 Roy later went on to write a number of papers about these techniques in their application to adults, children and adolescents, as well as being involved in extensive training courses.
 Recounting one such conference appearance, the Times Educational Supplement noted of Roy's contribution "Then - suddenly the meeting came alive" as he defined and demonstrated psychodrama techniques with the audience.
 He later became the Founding Chair of the British Association for Drama Therapy, and was involved as an external examiner for two Drama Therapy courses.

 He next moved to Cardiff in 1979 where he became the Principal Therapist at the Family Institute.
 This was a pioneering organisation, funded by Barnardo's, which as well as providing treatment for families, was also a major training organisation, and involved in research.

 Roy was particularly interested in helping families stay together, and when not possible, providing the circumstance under which the least damage would be done to the family members.
 Together with his colleagues including Brian Cade, Peter Hudson, Bebe Speed, Phillipa Seligman and Harvey Jones, he developed techniques for helping families become 'unstuck', when they continued to repeat the same negative stereotypic behaviour, which was very destructive to the family process.

 Techniques were developed within the framework of the 'Brief Therapy, Strategic Movement', as well as Family Systems Therapy to help release the family from these negative patterns.

 After a period in Hong Kong, dealing with expatriate stress and general psychological disorders, Roy returned in 1988 to private practice in London and the West Country, the former being mainly in the Harley Street area, working with some outstanding psychiatrists and psychologists, such as Denis Friedman, Lewis Clein, Gerald Woolfson, Robert Sharpeand and John Adams, on a wide range of psychological disorders.
-With long experience in a variety of settings dealing with mental disorders, there is probably no psychological disorder that Roy has not been involved with.

 In addition he has worked in a more medical area using psychological approaches.
 These have included working with the Harley Street dermatologist Dr David Fenton on patients with skin and hair conditions where there may be some element of psychological difficulties in either dealing with an unwanted condition or where various stresses may lead to the problem.
 He has also worked with a number of hearing specialists, such as Johnathan Hazell, particularly attempting to help people with Tinnitus.
 Roy has attended patients at hospitals including the Nightingale, Priory and Cromwell.